Project Labor Agreement

 Key Points of the SDA Project Labor Agreement (PLA)

-• The PLA is in effect on SDA-managed projects with a construction cost estimate of $5 million and above.
+- The SDA PLA is applicable to SDA-managed capital projects with a construction cost estimate of $5 million and above.

 The Commissioner of Labor shall make an annual report on the overall effectiveness of PLAs in meeting the legislations' purposes, including information regarding minority and women employment on PLA projects.